Practice Privacy Notice

 Please note, if you give another person or organisation consent to access your record we will need to contact you to verify your consent before we release that record.
 It is important that you are clear and understand how much and what aspects of, your record you give consent to be disclosed.

-- G. Extended Access – we provide extended access services to our patients which means you can access medical services outside of our normal working hours.
-In order to provide you with this service, we have formal arrangements in place with the Clinical Commissioning Group and with the surgeries that form the Exeter GP Federation named Exeter Primary Care.
+- Extended Access – we provide extended access services to our patients which means you can access medical services outside of our normal working hours.
+In order to provide you with this service, we have formal arrangements in place with the Integrated Care Board and with the surgeries that form the Exeter GP Federation named Exeter Primary Care.
 This means, these practices will have to have access to your medical record to be able to offer you the service.
 Please note to ensure that those practices comply with the law and to protect the use of your information, we have very robust data sharing agreements and other clear arrangements in place to ensure your data is always protected and used for those purposes only.

 Sometimes we may provide information about you in an anonymised form.
 If we do so, then none of the information we provide to any other party will identify you as an individual and cannot be traced back to you.